lupyuen/pinephone-nuttx-usb/README.md

     a64_ehci_initialize: TODO: Program the controller to be the USB host controller
     ```

+    Then we see the EHCI Registers and their values...

 1. Write USBCMD: USB Command Register (EHCI Page 18)

     Run / Stop (RS, Bit 0) = 0